data-centric-ai/dcbench/docs/source/getting-started/nutshell.rst

 💡 What is dcbench?
 -------------------

-This is a benchmark for evaluating the steps in your machine learning workflow beyond model training and tuning.
-This includes tasks like label correction, slice discovery, and coreset selection.
-We call these “data-centric” tasks and dcbench supports a growing number of them:
+This benchmark evaluates the steps in your machine learning workflow beyond model training and tuning.
+This includes tasks like feature cleaning, slice discovery, and coreset selection.
+We call these “data-centric” tasks because they're focused on exploring and manipulating data – not training models. `dcbench` supports a growing number of them:

-* Minimal data cleaning (``miniclean``)
-* Label Correction (``labelfix``)
-* Slice Discovery (``slice-discovery``)
-* Minimal training dataset selection (``minitrain``)
+* :any:`minidata`: Find the smallest subset of training data on which a fixed model architecture achieves accuracy above a threshold.
+* :any:`slice_discovery`: Identify subgroups on which a model underperforms.
+* :any:`miniclean`: Given a fixed budget, clean input features of training data to improve model performance.

-Unlike machine learning benchmarks focused on model training, dcbench includes tasks that look very different from one another: the inputs and outputs of the slice discovery task are not the same as those of the minimal data cleaning task.
+dcbench includes tasks that look very different from one another: the inputs and outputs of the slice discovery task are not the same as those of the minimal data cleaning task.
 However, we think it important that researchers and practitioners be able to run evaluations on data-centric